Operating Hours & Seasons

 Most summer visitor services and activities are available between late May and early September.
 During this time, the park's main visitor center is open daily, 8 am - 6 pm.

-The annual Road Lottery event always occurs the weekend (Friday through Monday) after shuttle buses conclude.
+The annual Road Lottery event always occurs after shuttle buses conclude.
 Reference the above shuttle season end dates to calculate lottery dates for the next few years.
 Applications to the lottery are accepted in the month of June each year, for that season's lottery.

 Once significant snow falls, the road may frequently close at Mile 3, Park Headquarters.
 The first snow may fall in July or August, but true winter doesn't set in until September or October.
 At that point, winter activities become possible, like skiing or dog mushing.
 The winter visitor center is open daily, except major holidays, 9 am - 4 pm.